-Search Engine Optimisation: What is it & how does it work?sophia
+Search Engine Optimisation: What is it & how does it work?Sophia Walker

 Search engine optimisation (or SEO for short) is the practice of tailoring your website’s content to suit Google’s algorithm.
 This means that over time, your website will organically reach the top of Google’s listing without having to pay for Google promotion.